-Pursuant to the Certificate of Designations, the Series A Preferred Shares earn dividends at a rate of 8.0% once per year on the anniversary of the Initial Closing, payable to the holders of such Series A Preferred Shares in shares of common stock upon conversion.
+Pursuant to the Certificate of Designation of Preferences, Rights and Limitations of Series A Preferred Stock (the "Series A Certificate of Designation"), the Series A Preferred Shares earn dividends at a rate of 8.0% once per year on the anniversary of the Initial Closing (July 29, 2016), payable to the holders of such Series A Preferred Shares in shares of common stock upon conversion.
 Dividends do not require declaration by the Board of Directors.
 Dividends are accrued annually as of the date the dividend is earned in an amount equal to the contractual rate of 8% of the stated value.